Scarborough, North Yorkshire: Sport

+Scarborough Hockey Club is a field hockey club that competes in the North Hockey League and the Yorkshire & North East Hockey League.

 In 2007, the town hosted the World Thundercat Championships (for inflatable powerboats), and similar events in 2008 and 2015.
 Scarborough Rugby Union Football Club moved to a new £4-million ground development, on the outskirts of town in January 2009 (Silver Royd), the club is very ambitious and reached the semi-finals of the RFU Intermediate Cup, in 2015.
-The venue is also home to Scarborough Athletic Club and many sports facilities.
+The venue is also home to various sports facilities and partly the home of Scarborough AC (Athletic Club, formerly Harriers), who also utilize the Bramcote Athletics track, opened in September 2023.
 The nationally achieving Scarborough Gymnastics Academy, has a highly developed specialist facility in the west of the town.
 The former Scarborough Sports Centre was a past venue for the Slazenger Pro Championships, attracting such stars as Fred Perry, Rod Laver and Pancho Gonzales.
 Scarborough Bowls Centre, on the site of the former Floral Hall, is utilized for a variety of events throughout the year.

 The town has two principal golf courses, North Cliff and South Cliff, plus some smaller ventures.
 Ganton Golf Club, which has hosted tournaments such as the Ryder Cup and Walker Cup, is situated approximately 8 mi to the west of Scarborough.

 George Pindar School, which is based at Eastfield, is a Sports Community College, and is home to Scarborough Pirates ARLFC, Scarborough Seahawks Basketball and formerly Scarborough Hockey Club, who are now at Scarborough College.
 The centre also has a tennis facility.
 Scarborough Table Tennis Centre is located at Graham School.

 A national martial arts organisation, The Empire Martial Arts Association, is based in Scarborough.

-The Tourist Information Centre in the South Bay is the finishing point of The White Rose Way, a long-distance walk from Leeds.
+The former Tourist Information Centre (now an ice cream parlour) in the South Bay is the finishing point of The White Rose Way, a long-distance walk from Leeds.

 Scarborough was the finishing point, for Stage 1 of the inaugural 2015 Tour de Yorkshire, hosted on 1 May, and has hosted a stage finish every year since.

 A sports village based in Weaponness Valley, that is now the home stadium of Scarborough Athletic, was opened in July 2017.

 In recent decades, due to frequent low pressure systems in the North Atlantic, Scarborough has also become home to a thriving cold water surfing scene with numerous surf shops and competitions taking place including the King of The Point, a big wave contest designed to show off the quality of surf the North Yorkshire coast can receive.